 It's the middle of winter, and the wards of Tribhuvan University Teaching Hospital in downtown Kathmandu, Nepal, are full of people who can't breathe.

 On the third-floor pediatrics ward, Basanta K.C. balances his baby daughter, Bursa, in his right arm and deftly threads a narrow plastic tube into her nostrils.
 As she struggles for air, her eyes bulge slightly, and her skin pulls tautly against tiny neck muscles.

 "Sometimes she plays a lot, but within minutes she has problems breathing," says Bursa's mother, Dipa, surveying the pair.
 Bursa curls against her father with a look of preternatural calm; Dipa's forehead is knitted in concern.
 At 24, Dipa retains a measure of good humor, but faint worry lines run from the edges of her lips.
 Both she and Basanta, 29, have small, dark rings beneath their eyes.

 A PARTIAL SELECTION OF CLIPS

 Abby Seiff is an award-winning editor and journalist with a decade of experience, primarily in Asia.
 Her writing and photography have appeared in Newsweek, Time, Associated Press, Foreign Policy, Al Jazeera, and more.
-She also regularly edits and writes reports for think-tanks, security firms, and nongovernmental organizations.
-Prior to becoming a freelancer, she served as an editor for several years at The Cambodia Daily and The Phnom Penh Post, before going on to work at UCANews, Devex, and Asia Society.
-Her work focuses on human rights, politics, and the law.
-Most recently, she has reported on Thailand's southern insurgency, food security along the Mekong, and migration in Nepal.
+She served as an editor for several years at The Cambodia Daily and The Phnom Penh Post, before going on to work at UCANews, Devex, and Asia Society.
+Her work focuses on human rights, the environment and migration.

 To view a CV, click here.